ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

     weight: 5
 ---

-The Texts panel will be one that users will often interact with, as this is the spot where texts are added, categorized, updated, and set as the published version of record.
+The Texts panel will be one that users will often interact with, as this is the spot where texts are added, categorized, and updated.

-For new projects—or projects that haven't yet ingested a text—the panel is composed of two buttons (`Add a new text` and `Create a new category`) and two category sections (`Published` and `Uncategorized`).
+For new projects—or projects that haven't yet ingested a text—the panel is composed of two buttons (`Add a new text` and `Create a new category`) and a default text section (`Uncategorized`).

 ![Texts Panel](/docs/assets/installing/texts.png)